adequatica/adequatica.github.io/_posts/2025-11-10-dictionary-of-flaky-tests.md

 _Fig.
 1. Confusion matrix for flaky tests._

+Practitioners may call FN and FP tests as «suspicious» because debugging the cause of failures takes a significant amount of time [36].

 ## Deterministic outcome/result

 This is an outcome that can be predicted exactly with 100% certainty from a given set of inputs and starting conditions.
 This implies that no randomness or uncertainty is involved.